ymohl-cl/go-ui/README.md

 # FAQ
 #### Why it's not functional ?
-Because the first version is not finished.
+this first version is not finished, but you can check structure and make tests.

 #### How do I contribute ?
 Waiting the first version or please contact me first by mail: `mohl.clauzade@gmail.com`